Skip to content

 History

-In the 20th century, geothermal power was a generating source of electricity that fulfils the demand for electricity.
-A commercial geothermal power station was built there in 1911 which is the world’s first power station.
+In the 20th century, geothermal power was a generating source of electricity that fulfilled the electricity demand.
+A commercial geothermal power station was built there in 1911, which is the world’s first power station.

 Advantages of Geothermal Energy